Shiva -Karma and the thing itself

 Karma is about the emotional and objective effects of one's acts on oneself, not about getting even.

-An Atma may reincarnate into a lower form due to deterministic reasons, such as being severely burdened by karma, because also a higher form may benefit from that reduced load.
+An Atma may reincarnate into a lower form for mechanical reasons, such as being severely burdened by karma, because a higher form may benefit from the reduced load.

 So it is conceivable for an Atma to be arbitrarily assigned to a lower form, such as a cow.

-Dice is a favorite game of Hindu gods, but the dice also have their agendas and play on the gods.
+Dice is a favorite game of the Hindu gods, but the dice also have their own agendas and play with the gods.

-Shiva is represented by his murti (statue) in Hinduism because doing so helps people understand and relate to him.
+Shiva is represented by his murti ‘tatue’ in Hinduism because doing so helps people understand and relate to him.

 Shiva can also be felt as a spiritual presence that exists beyond the physical realm.
 Thus, it's crucial to keep in mind that the murti is not all there is to Shiva, yet Shiva is all in his Murti.